Louise Élisabeth d'Orléans: Queen of Spain

 On 15 January 1724, the emotionally unstable Philip V abdicated the throne in favour of his eldest son, who then became King Louis of Spain. Élisabeth, upon her husband ascending the throne, became queen of Spain.
 After only seven months of reigning Louis succumbed due to smallpox.
 Because he died without an heir, his father ascended the throne once again. Élisabeth stayed in Madrid for some time after the death of her husband, but her behaviour prior to her husband's untimely death had made her extremely unpopular in the Spanish court.

 Since her arrival at the Spanish royal court, Louise Élisabeth became increasingly known for the numerous incidents she involved herself in.
 Some would be social faux pas, but her behaviour was usually erratic and extremely impulsive.
 She would walk around unclothed, belch and flatus in public, run around the palace corridors, or jump off her horse to climb on trees.
 Modern diagnoses deem many of her behavioural traits compatible with an out-of-hand borderline personality disorder.

 She would appear in public dirty and malodorous, she would refuse to use undergarments, and would try to provoke courtiers by showing her intimate parts in public.
 She would refuse to touch the food on her table but would then hide away and compulsively gobble down anything that she could put her hands on, whether it was edible or not.
 Her behaviour seemingly got worse over time.
 At some point, she developed the custom of cleaning the windows and tiles of the palace using her own clothes: she would leave her courtiers astonished by suddenly undressing in public to clean the windows in the room with her dress.
 Her husband, king Luis, eventually wrote to his father that:

 He did make good on his promise and had her confined to a convent.
 Louise cried and sent her husband letters asking for forgiveness.
 He later felt sorry for her and released her.
 When her husband got sick with his final illness, however, she went out of her way to care for him, putting herself at risk of contagion.
 Still, her unpopularity and odd behaviour meant that, upon Luis' death, her father-in-law king Felipe V sought to have her marriage to Luis annulled.
-As a result, she lost a valuable pension as a former queen of Spain and was forced to move back to France, where her cousin Louis XV refused to allow her to reside in Versailles.
+As a result, she lost a valuable pension as a former queen of Spain and was forced to move back to the Kingdom of France, where her cousin Louis XV refused to allow her to reside in Versailles.